History of New Plymouth: 1842–1866: Land disputes

 According to the Waitangi Tribunal, the Fitzroy block deal was less a purchase than a "political settlement based on the reality that there were already settlers on the land, who had to be either accepted or driven out ... (the sale was) more akin to a treaty, because Maori also imposed two significant conditions.
 The first was that settlers still outside the Fitzroy block would be brought back into it and the second was that the settlers would expand no further."
 A 12-metre high boundary mark, known as the FitzRoy Pole, was later erected on the banks of the Waiwakaiho River to indicate the limit of Pākehā settlement.

 Still, however, migrants continued to arrive.
-In 1847 Fitzroy's bellicose successor, George Grey, responded to settler resentment by pressuring Te Āti Awa leaders to sell more land.
+In 1847 FitzRoy's bellicose successor, George Grey, responded to settler resentment by pressuring Te Āti Awa leaders to sell more land.
 Firmly rebuffed, he then turned to individual Maori who were prepared to accept payment.
 By means of these secret deals Grey bought 10,800ha in five blocks: two were at Tataraimaka and Omata to the south-west of New Plymouth and thus beyond the scope of FitzRoy's accord, but three were in Te Āti Awa territory – the Mangorei or Grey block to the south of the Fitzroy block, plus Cooke's Farm and the Bell Block between New Plymouth and Waitara.
 The sales triggered fighting among Maori sellers and non-sellers, but the Government succeeded in its aim: by 1859 it claimed to have bought a total of 30,000ha.
 (The New Zealand Company had surrendered its charter in July 1850, with all its land holdings passing to the Crown).

 Grey's determination to secure more land despite Maori opposition had been made clear from the outset: in an 1847 letter to his newly appointed Inspector of Police, the former Sub-Protector of Aborigines Donald McLean, he said that apart from reserves set aside for resident Māori and those returning from the south, "the remaining portion ... should be resumed by the Crown for use by Europeans."
 In 1852, McLean negotiated with Karira the acquisition of Maori-owned land on the northern flank of Mt.
 Taranaki.
 By 1855, the 58th Regiment had been sent to New Plymouth to reassure the settlers.

 On 22 February 1860 mounting tensions over the sale of a 600-acre (240 hectare) block of land at Waitara led to the declaration of martial law in Taranaki.
 Settlers in neighbouring areas of Omata, Bell Block and Waitara began to create stockades to protect their farms.
-Three weeks later on 17 March, Governor Thomas Gore Browne ordered a military assault on Te Āti Awa chief Wiremu Kīngi and his people at a defensive pā at Waitara.
+Three weeks later on 17 March, Governor Thomas Gore Browne ordered a military assault on Te Āti Awa chief Wiremu Kīngi Te Rangitāke and his people at a defensive pā at Waitara.